RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Culture/List of Languages.md

 title: List of Languages
 enableToc: true
 tags:
-- meta/index
+- index
 - culture/language
 ---

-This page serves as an index of [[Encyclopedia Mysenvaria/Culture/Topics/Languages|languages]] from across the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]] organized taxonomically.
+This page serves as an index of [[Encyclopedia Mysenvaria/Culture/Culture#Languages|languages]] from across the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]] organized taxonomically.